Endowed Chair Symposium

 Established in 1992, the Endowed Chair Symposium is an event funded by the Benedictine

-Foundation of Sacred Heart Hospital, hosted by Mount Marty College and coordinated by the
+Foundation of Sacred Heart Hospital, hosted by Mount Marty University and coordinated by the

 current Endowed Chair.
 Although the speakers and topics change from year to year, the purpose